This is a transcription of an audio lecture:

-No one on the planet Earth sees you the way you see yourself.
+No one on Earth sees you the way you see yourself.

 So, what is the reality?
 None of us know.
 Our perception of the outside world and the inside world is completely filtered, flawed, inaccurate, and we do not have any awareness of that because we are so conditioned.

 Why is this important?
 Because we suffer.
 We are suffering.
 Every being is suffering because of this.
 Because we do not see reality.

 As much as we try to change the external conditions of our lives, they never change the fundamental cause of our problems, which is our psychological conditioning.

 We believe that buying new things will make us happy, or moving to a new city, getting a new car or new boyfriend or girlfriend, or going here or going there.
 These actions never bring us the happiness we sought.
 Yet, we keep trying, believing in our “dreams,” chasing after illusions and passing day to day in a dream state, never realizing that the problem is not the external circumstances, it is our internal conditioning.
 We do not realize that we are not in a perfect state of Consciousness.
 We are in a conditioned state.

 Unconditioned Consciousness: Nous